cadekane/hawaiian-islands-solution/README.md

-# Characteristics of the Hawaiian Islands
+# Features of the Hawaiian Islands

 ## Objective
 The objective of this activity is to familiarize learners with JavaScript objects and arrays by tasking them to define objects representing the Hawaiian Islands, organize these objects into an array, display their attributes dynamically in an HTML structure, and practice adding/editing attributes within the array.